EMIRG-Group/ParlayLab/README.md

 }

 // ============= SLIP =============
-// Mobile drawer behavior — under 1100px the slip is fixed at the bottom
+// Universal slip drawer — the slip is always a fixed-position bottom drawer at
+// every width since it now lives outside any tab.
+It starts collapsed to a 56px
-// in collapsed state; when a leg is added it pops up and stays open until
+// header strip, pops open when a leg is added, and can be toggled by tapping
-// the user taps the header to dismiss. function isMobileSlip() { return window.innerWidth <= 1100; }
+// the header.
+It stays open until the user collapses it or saves/clears the slip. function isMobileSlip() { return window.innerWidth <= 1100; }
 function popSlipDrawer() {
-  if (!isMobileSlip()) return;
   const col = document.getElementById('slip-col');
   if (!col) return;
   col.classList.add('open');